 Invention could diagnose cancer from breath test

-Scientists from Canterbury, United Kingdom, have launched a fundraising appeal to help them produce a device that can detect cancer in a breath.
-The team, led by Dr. Boris Gorbunov, director of Ancon Medical at the Canterbury Innovation Centre, say they need funds to take their nanoparticle biomarker disease detection device to the testing stage.
+SCIENTISTS from Canterbury have launched a fundraising appeal to help them produce a device that can detect cancer in breath.
+The team, led by Dr Boris Gorbunov, director of Ancon Technologies at the Canterbury Innovation Centre, say they need £430,000 to take their nanoparticle biomarker disease detection device to the testing stage.

 It can identify cancer and other diseases such as tuberculosis at a very early stage, even before symptoms develop.

-Ancon Medical Inc., Chief Executive, Wesley Baker said: “We believe that breath analysis is the holy grail of medical diagnosis because it is inexpensive, simple to use and allows early-stage identification which greatly increases the quality of life and a patient’s chances of survival.
+Ancon Technology commercial and marketing director Wesley Baker said: “We believe that breath analysis is the holy grail of medical diagnosis, because it is inexpensive, simple to use and allows early-stage identification which greatly increases quality of life and a patient’s chances of survival.

 “Cancer affects one in three people.
 It could be your family, friends, and even associates – this is our driving force, we must get this device to the world as soon as possible.”